tweag/nickel/doc/manual/merging.md

 including being dropped in favor of another value, the final value for `foo` has to respect the contract as well or the evaluation will fail accordingly.

+This is only true for *contracts attached directly to record fields* (either directly, or coming from an enclosing record contract).
+In particular, `{foo | Number = 1} & {foo | force = "bar"}` will fail, but `{foo = (1 | Number)} & {foo | force = "bar"}` will succeed.
+In the latter case, the contract is not considered to be field metadata, but a local contract check, which is not propagated by merging.

 #### Specification

-For two operands with one field each, which is the same on both side, with respective contracts `Left1, .., Leftn` and `Right1, .., Rightk` attached:
+For two operands with one field each, which is the same on both side, and respective contracts `Left1, .., Leftn` and `Right1, .., Rightk` attached:

 ```nickel
 left = {